-Outdoor Adventurer (Resident)
+Outdoor Adventurer (possible @ Camp)

-1. Learn about the Scout Basic Essentials.

-- 2. Determine what you will bring on an overnight campout including a tent and sleeping bag/gear and how you will carry your gear. - 3.
+- 1. Learn about the Scout Basic Essentials. - 2.
+Determine what you will bring on an overnight campout including a tent and sleeping bag/gear and how you will carry your gear. - 3.
 Review the four points of the Scouting America SAFE Checklist and how you will apply them on the campout. - 4.
 Locate the camp and campsite on a map. - 5.
 With your patrol or a Scouts BSA troop, participate in a campout. - 6.
 Upon arrival at the campout, determine where to set up your campsite: kitchen, eating area, tents, and firepit.
-Help the patrol set up the patrol gear before setting up your own tent. (if you set up your own tent) - 7.
+Help the patrol set up the patrol gear before setting up your own tent. - 7.
 Explain how to keep food safe and the kitchen area sanitary at the campsite.
 Demonstrate your knowledge during the campout. - 8.
 After your campout, discuss with your patrol what went well and what you would do differently next time.
 Include how you followed the Outdoor Code & Leave No Trace Principles for Kids.

-Personal Fitness (@ camp)
+Personal Fitness (possible to work on @ Camp)